b1tranger/learning-php-laravel/README.md

 # # purpose
 - Starting / Revising PHP and then moving to Laravel framework
 - Solving problems (online judge) using PHP CLI
+- Learning a bit of Wordpress, since it's related and its *Market Demand*

 # # resources
 - setup: [BoostMyTool/How to Run PHP Using Visual Studio Code](https://youtu.be/Ry8tRRfxxf4)